Wenshan Baozhong Tea

 Flavor: Fresh herbal aroma.
 Balanced, floral and buttery vegetal notes.
 Clean, fragrant aftertaste.

 Garden: This tea farm is located in a small mountain range between Taipei and the northern coast of Taiwan.
 This area was initially developed for tea production in the mid-late 19th century.
 Baozhong tea farmers comprise a small percentage of Taiwan's contemporary tea industry.
 This source is a small, family-run farm that is committed to keeping their local tradition alive.

 Harvest: Sustainably harvested in small batches.
 Spring 2018.
 Pinglin, Taiwan.

 Wenshan Baozhong Tea has a pure character, in that the tea leaves undergo very little processing after being harvested.
-Like all Oolongs, the basic steps of solar withering, indoor withering and oxidation, and tumble heating are involved.
+Like all Oolongs, the basic steps of withering, oxidation, and tumble heating are involved.
 But the level of oxidation for making Baozhong Tea is relatively minimal, about 10-15%.
 Baozhong is also an unroasted type of Oolong.